Jessie at Home, Designer & Blogger

 Jessie at Home, Designer & Blogger Jessie Rayot was the guest today on the Yarn Thing podcast with Marly Bird.
-This is part of the continuing series of Crochet Bloggers that Marly has featured this year.
+This is part of the continuing series of

 Jessie was taught to crochet by her great-grandmother when she was 9.
 Great-grandma was a perfectionist and pulled out Jessie’s work when it was wrong, much to the consternation of other adults in her world.
 She says now, that when she has to rip something out, she’s not afraid of it and would prefer to get it right than finish it and never use it because it was wrong.